New year, fresh start for the champions: 5 things from Crystal Palace 0-3 Chelsea

 2. Zouma’s early interventions crucial

-Looking to avoid a first ever league double against the Eagles, Chelsea had to weather a metaphorical storm amid the actual storm at Selhurst Park with Kurt Zouma crucial to keeping the visitors’ clean sheet in tact.
-The powerful French defender thwarted an early left wing raid by Lee Chung-yong, before clearing his lines after right-back Joel Ward’s centre had caused some consternation in the Blues’ penalty area.
+Looking to avoid suffering a first ever league double against the Eagles, Chelsea had to weather an early storm at Selhurst Park with Kurt Zouma crucial to keeping the visitors’ clean sheet in tact.
+The powerful Frenchman thwarted an early left wing raid by Lee Chung-yong, before clearing his lines after Joel Ward’s centre had caused consternation in the Blues’ penalty area.

 By the end, the talented 21-year-old had completed more clearances than anyone else on the pitch on top of winning 4 of his 6 aerial duels, and he could easily have got on the scoresheet, too; nodding Willian’s second half free-kick narrowly wide while the score was still 1-0 to the visitors.